ajarara/jarmac.org/README.md

 I do not suggest git cloning this.
 I'd rather you read this document, specifically [deploy](#deploy) as that is how I do everything that isn't blog writing.

 First, you need either a shared hosting provider or a VPS of your own.
 I'm currently using Ramnode for a (very) cheap VPS, as my needs are miniscule.
 I do not like how locked down shared hosting is, and I don't really want to play ball with cpanel if I can help it.

+I use [markdown-mode](https://github.com/jrblevin/markdown-mode), and [pelican-mode](https://github.com/qdot/pelican-mode) to make things convenient.
+Pelican-mode is quite old, but it still works fine, thanks to the fact that pelican uses plain old makefiles as the standard interface to do things.